net-lisias-kspu/PartCommander/README.md

 * consolidates all right-click menus into a single resizable, movable, scrollable window.
 * optional ability to pop off parts into their own windows for monitoring.
-* "Symmetry Lock﻿" feature lets you control all parts within a symmetry group at once.
+* "Symmetry Lock" feature lets you control all parts within a symmetry group at once.
 Displayed values are obtained from the "primary" part.
 * part highlighting so you know which part(s) you're affecting.
 With symmetrical parts, the primary one is highlighted in orange and the rest in yellow.
 * works in both IVA and Map views.
 * stock and blizzy78 toolbar support.